Non-Table Amount of Child Support

 Special or Extraordinary Expenses

-Under the Child Support Guidelines each parent is expected to contribute to special or extraordinary expenses related to the child.
-Special or extraordinary expenses are those that go above and beyond the ordinary expenses for raising a child.
-Typically, these expenses include things like:
+Under the Child Support Guidelines, each parent is expected to contribute to special or extraordinary expenses related to the child.
+These are expenses that go above and beyond the ordinary expenses for raising a child.
+Typically, they include things like:

 Either parent can claim special or extraordinary expenses.
-When special or extraordinary expenses are claimed both parents are required to provide income information to the court.
+When these expenses are claimed, both parents are required to provide income information to the court.
 Generally speaking, the court will consider:

-If allowed, special or extraordinary expenses are then divided between the parents proportionate to their incomes.
+If allowed, special or extraordinary expenses are then divided between the parents based on their incomes.

 Undue Hardship